MFHChehade/RL-vs-MPC-for-Battery-Management/README.md

 # RL vs MPC for Battery Management

 ## Overview
 This repository explores the application of Reinforcement Learning (RL) and Model Predictive Control (MPC) for battery management systems.
 It contains separate implementations and comparative analyses of both techniques.
+The full paper can be found [here](https://arxiv.org/abs/2407.15313).

 ## Repository Structure
 - **MPC**: